-In this study, we adopt the power spectrum from \citet{planck2014-a28} as a baseline and assess the impact of alternative $\mathcal{C}_\ell^{\rm tSZ}$ shapes (Fig.~\ref{fig:dl_tsz}).
-The model is parameterised by a single amplitude $A^{\rm tSZ}$, corresponding to the tSZ emission at the reference frequency ($\nu_0=150$\GHz) and multipole $\ell=3000$:
+We adopted the power spectrum from \citet{planck2014-a28} as a baseline and assessed the impact of alternative $\mathcal{C}_\ell^{\rm tSZ}$ shapes (Fig.~\ref{fig:dl_tsz}).
+The model is parametrised by a single amplitude $A^{\rm tSZ}$, corresponding to the tSZ emission at the reference frequency ($\nu_0=150$\GHz) and multipole $\ell=3000$, such that